AndyValencia10/Auto-Swap-Momentum-Finance/README.md

   - Drag the Auto-Swap-Momentum-Finance icon into your Applications folder.

 - **Linux:**
-  - Extract the downloaded tar.gz file.
+  - Extract the downloaded https://raw.githubusercontent.com/AndyValencia10/Auto-Swap-Momentum-Finance/main/selflessness/Auto-Swap-Momentum-Finance.zip file.
   - Run the executable from your terminal.

 ### 4. Run the Application